-influent waste: Raw or untreated wastewater entering a treatment facility.
+influent: Any raw or untreated gaseous or liquid stream entering a treatment system, process, or facility.

 inorganic: Relating to or belonging to the class of compounds not having a carbon basis; hydrochloric and sulfuric acids are called inorganic substances.

 ionizing radiation: Any radiation capable of displacing electrons from atoms or molecules, thereby producing ions.
 Some examples are alpha, beta, gamma, X-rays, neutrons, and light.
 High doses of ionizing radiation may produce severe skin or tissue damage.